 Final Words

-In this article, we discussed how you could delete old windows files.
-Above mentioned methods are applicable for all the Windows versions but remember that after deleting these old files, you can’t go back to the old Windows version.
+In this article, we discussed how you could delete old Windows files.
+The methods mentioned above apply to all the Windows versions but remember that you can’t go back to the old Windows version after deleting these old files.